SOMETIMES THEY SEE TOO MUCH

 We have a number of services.

-Family support groups called linkups, where struggling families can meet with other families, that are experiencing or have experienced similar problems.
+4. ‘The Friendly Elf’ linkups Programs are family support groups, where struggling families can meet with other families, that are experiencing or have experienced similar problems.
 Are you familiar with AA (Alcoholics Anonymous)?
-Well, think of a group with a coach, (qualified professional) that is self-supporting and is similar in approach, but the participants may also have other drug problems, in addition to alcohol, gambling and domestic violence/life issues.
+Well, think of a group with a coach, (qualified professional) that is self-supporting and is similar in approach, but the participants may also have other problems, in addition to alcohol, including ; gambling, drugs and domestic violence/life issues.
 They will meet for BBQ’s and family day outs.
-We want them to become fully functioning families for their children and to be able to provide a stable home environment.
-If they are homeless, we will assist them to find accommodation.
-We will provide budgeting advice, counselling and even offer advice on cooking and nutritional needs.
-Children require a roof over their heads and 3 square meals a day, to fully realize their potential.
+We want them to become fully functioning families to support their children and also to be able to provide a stable home environment.
+If the families are homeless, we will assist them in finding accommodation.
+We will provide them with budgeting solutions, counselling and even offer advice on cooking and nutritional needs.
+Children require a roof over their heads and three square meals a day, to fully realise their potential.
+Objectively, we want children’s lives to be happy, stable and fulfilled.

-In local schools we offer a Smart Arts program, where children and teens can express themselves through painting.
+5. In local schools we offer ‘Creative Elves’ workshops.
+Smart Arts is a workshop, where children and teens can express themselves through painting.
 Art is a powerful force for social change and allows the children to positively engage with others and the environment.
+Additionally, we have the ‘Elf Makers’ program, where children learn how to manufacture a skateboard that is equivalent in quality to those seen in retail shops.
+Our workshops give the children a variety of skills in different areas including, but not limited to painting, screen printing, woodworking and mural arts.

-Be An Elf is a direct action, grass roots organisation, that believes in attacking a problem at the source.
-Many of the young people, we deal with have nutritional deficits and health issues, because of this factor.
+Be An Elf Ltd is a direct action, grass roots organisation, that believes in attacking a problem at the source.
+Many of the young people, we deal with have nutritional deficits and health issues.
 They are either eating irregularly or often for extended periods, not at all.
 In Winter they lack warm clothing and the clothes they do have are inadequate.
-Can you imagine being the one in the pre-teen and teenage social group, without any descent clothes?
+Can you imagine being the one in the child and teenage social group, without any descent clothes?
 Forget descent clothes, what do you think it would be like to have worn, dirty clothes and shoes and to not be able to regularly shower?
-The children Be An Elf sees are socially isolated and lack self-esteem and as a result may tend to act out.
+The children Be An Elf Ltd sees are socially isolated and lack self-esteem and as a result may tend to act out.
 They leave school early, get pregnant, fall in with the wrong crowd.
-We give them food, clothing and friendship.
+We give them food, clothing, social activities and friendship.